-One of the questions he asked of his friends in the pub was if he had only gone through a Buddhist ceremony was his wife entitled to half his belongings.
+One of the questions he asked of his friends in the pub was, 'If I had only gone through a Buddhist ceremony is my wife entitled to half my belongings.

 The answer he was given, said a regular, was :"No".
 But if he married legally it was a different matter.

 Slapped in public